Top hikes on Hauser Kaibling

 Walking time: approx. 6 hours. - Distance: 11 km - Difference in altitude: 809 m - Difficulty: difficult

 The challenging tour to the Höchstein, the striking summit of the Schladminger Tauern, is a real highlight for experienced mountaineers.
-The ascent starts either via the Kaiblingalm or via the Hauser Kaibling summit (2,015 m).
+The tour starts either via the Kaiblingalm or via the Hauser Kaibling summit (2,015 m).
 Trail no. 780 takes you to the Seeschartl with a magnificent view of the Moaralmsee.
-The trail continues through impressive boulder terrain to the Kaiblingloch saddle, before the final ascent leads over steep scree fields and secured passages to the summit ridge and finally to the Höchstein (2,543 m).
-Once at the top, an overwhelming panorama over the Schladminger Tauern and into the Enns Valley awaits you.
+The trail continues through impressive boulder terrain to the Kaiblingloch saddle, before the final uphill leads over steep scree fields and secured passages to the summit ridge and finally to the Höchstein (2,543 m).
+Once at the top, an overwhelming panorama across the Schladminger Tauern and into the Enns Valley awaits you.
 The way back is along the same route back to the mountain station.

 Hauser Kaibling - Höchstein - Moaralmsee